 3. Unlike local backups, a cloud backup is protected from cyberattacks that target your PC.

 Always keep in mind that if you suffer a cyberattack, your local backups are probably compromised as well.

 - Protection for your mobile devices.
-Modern third-party backup solutions can protect more than just your Windows PC.
-Some solutions also enable you to back up your iPhone and Android devices as well.
+A modern third-party backup solution can protect more than just your Windows PC.
+Some solutions also enable you to back up your iPhone and Android devices.

 - Protection from cyberattacks.
-While Windows Defender, which is included in Windows 11 Security, can protect your PC from cyberattacks, it is separate from Windows backup features.
-As previously discussed, if your PC is attacked and compromised, more than likely your local backups are too.
+While Windows Defender, included in Windows 11 Security, can protect your PC from cyberattacks, it is separate from the Windows backup program.
+As previously discussed, if your PC is attacked and compromised, more than likely, your local backups are too.
 Alternatively, modern third-party backup solutions include artificial intelligence (AI)-based cybersecurity to block attacks in real-time — even attacks caused by zero-day vulnerabilities — before malware, ransomware, or cryptojackers can cause damage and keep accidental infections and unwanted cyberattacks away from your valuable data.
 Even more importantly, if an attack gets through and compromises your PC, modern solutions will also automatically restore any affected files.

 The Best Windows 11 Backup Software — Acronis Cyber Protect Home Office

 Acronis Cyber Protect Home Office (formerly Acronis True Image) offers everything you need to safeguard your Windows 11 PC and backup data from all of today's threats — from disk failures to ransomware attacks.

 You won't be limited to full image backups; you can also go for an incremental backup and only add a new version of the data to a previous backup.